ST7735 Arduino TFT Tutorial: SPI Wiring, Graphics, Text & SD Card Image Display

 In this section, we’ll learn how to print text, draw basic shapes, and fill the display with colors.

-Printing Text and Number on the Screen
+Printing Text and Numbers on ST7735

 Displaying text is one of the simplest and most useful features of the ST7735 display.
 You can use it to show messages, sensor readings, or any information you want directly on the screen.